jacbeekers/Informatica-EDC-REST-API-Samples/python/metadata_utilities/docs/markdown/metadata_utilities/load_json_metadata.md

     `generate_file_structure(self)`
     :   Generate the metadata file for the data.
 The result is a file with only a header.
 No real data is needed.

+    `generate_transformations(self)`
+    :   generate a transformation file for each encountered transformation in the attribute_association json

     `main(self)`
     :